amiteshhh/generator-ng-feature/README.md

 ## File Content
-Refer [`example` folder](https://github.com/amiteshhh/generator-ng-section/tree/master/generators/example) of this repository.
+Refer `example` [folder](https://github.com/amiteshhh/generator-ng-section/tree/master/example) of this repository.

 ## Future Enhancement

 * Adding reference of created files to index.html
 * Adding module dependency of created module in the app module.
-* support for configuring the index file, main angular module app file, relative path for project.
+* support for configuring the path for index file, main angular module app file and relative path for project.

 ## License